 SPY vs SPY for Android, iOS & Windows 8.1

-Based on First Star Software’s original, multi-million unit selling, break out hit on the Commodore 64; Apple II series; and Atari 400/800 computers, the iPhone, iPod Touch and iPad versions of Spy vs Spy feature online and local multiplayer matches while the Android and Windows versions only supports local multiplayer matches.
-All versions include 16 new embassies (plus the original 8), virtual joystick or swipe controls, pixel perfect retro mode as well as a modern mode and original theme music plus four selectable remixes both with the famous black and white spies from MAD Magazine.
+Though no longer available, based on First Star Software’s original, multi-million unit selling, break out hit on the Commodore 64; Apple II series; and Atari 400/800 computers, the iPhone, iPod Touch and iPad versions of Spy vs Spy featured online and local multiplayer matches while the Android and Windows versions only supported local multiplayer matches.
+All versions included 16 new embassies (plus the original 8), virtual joystick or swipe controls, pixel perfect retro mode as well as a modern mode and original theme music plus four selectable remixes both with the famous black and white spies from MAD Magazine.

 View the trailer!

-Your mission: escape the embassy, top secret briefcase in hand.
-Remember, all else is but a mere distraction!
-You must locate and finally collect the missing passport, traveling money, key and secret plans before making your way to the airport door to board your plane - all before time runs out -all while placing booby-traps for your opponent, avoiding or defusing those set by him and engaging in club-to-club combat.
+Your mission was to escape the embassy, top secret briefcase in hand remembering that all else was but a mere distraction!
+You needed to locate and finally collect the missing passport, traveling money, key and secret plans before making your way to the airport door to board your plane - all before time ran out -all while placing booby-traps for your opponent, avoiding or defusing those set by him and engaging in club-to-club combat.